-James R. Dunn, PhD.
-(Jim) is Professor and Chair of the Department of Health, Aging and Society at McMaster University and a Scientist at the Centre for Urban Health Solutions at St. Michael’s Hospital in Toronto.
+James R. Dunn (Jim) is a Scientist at the Centre for Urban Health Solutions at St. Michael’s Hospital in Toronto and Professor and Chair of the Department of Health, Aging and Society at McMaster University.
 He is the Director of the McMaster Institute for Healthier Environments and holds adjunct appointments at the University of Toronto (Geography and Planning) and the University of Waterloo (Planning).
 He holds a Chair in Applied Public Health from the Canadian Institutes of Health Research and the Public Health Agency of Canada and in 2011-2012 was the William Lyon Mackenzie King Visiting Chair in Canadian Studies at Harvard University.
 He has published widely in geography, public health, urban planning and epidemiology journals over his career, and in 2012, he co-edited Rethinking Social Epidemiology: Towards a Science of Change with Patricia O’Campo (Springer).
 Since 2011, he has been the Co-Editor-in-Chief of the Journal of Epidemiology & Community Health, a specialty journal of the British Medical Journal.

 Trained in the Urban Geography of Health, Dr. Dunn has extensive experience in strategic analysis of urban planning and municipal policy in North American cities, as it pertains to creating the conditions for routine physical activity, and population health more generally.
 He has also examined the impacts of metropolitan governance and finance on the relationship between income inequality and population health in North American cities.